-Fish farming is dominated by certain large scale companies and some small scale companies.
-The small scale producers in developing countries have particular issues with quality control, access to fry, competence development in production, productivity, entrepreneurship, technology, and financing.
+Fish farming is dominated by certain large-scale companies and some small-scale companies.
+The small-scale producers in developing countries experience challenges with quality control, access to fry, competence development in production, productivity, entrepreneurship, technology, and financing.

-On Madagascar Norges Vel is making certain that producers have the possibility to organise so as to get better market access.
-The business model makes sure that the producers are receiving a larger portion of the profits than they were.
-Certain producers saw their profitability almost treble.
+In Madagascar, Norges Vel facilitates the organisation of producers to get better market access.
+The business model makes sure that the producers are receiving a larger portion of the profits than before.
+The profitability of each producer has now nearly tripled.

-Cooperation started in 2011 to establish profitable production, organisation, marketing and sale of the largest farmed fish in the world, Tilapia, in freshwater on Madagascar.
+The cooperation started in 2011 to establish profitable production, organisation, marketing and sale of the largest farmed fish in the world, Tilapia, in freshwater in Madagascar.
 Production is organised through a business run by the producers themselves.

-Through the duration of the project Norges Vel has improved every part of the supply chain.
-This structure, where the producers have common access to feed, competency, fry, market access and sale is a good example to use in other countries.
+Throughout the project, Norges Vel has improved each section of the value chain.
+This model, where the producers have joint access to feed, competency, fry, market access and sale, is a good example to use in other countries.

 These are some of the methods we use:

-- Bottom to top mobilisation of local producers and organisations
+- Bottom-up mobilisation of local producers and organisations

-- Improve the supply chain from input to market
+- Improve the value chain from input to market

-- Strengthen the competency relating to sustainable aquaculture for improved production
+- Strengthen the competency on sustainable aquaculture technology for improved production

 - Secure sustainable economy and financing